C-Lyngbjerg/10kGame2021/README.md

 # 10kGame2021
-Second iteration of my virtual version of the dice game 10.000.
+Second iteration of the virtual version of the dice game 10.000.

 **Version:**
-0.2.1
+0.3.0

 **Entry Point:**
   - app.js